Which ghost tours in Savannah should you go on?

-There are many ways to learn about the tragic tales of the supernatural, but none quite like the ghost tours in Savannah that take guests around eerie city squares, cemeteries, hotels and restaurants that might just harbor a very different kind of guest.
-If the supernatural sites are something you want to see on your next trip to one of “America’s Most Haunted Cities,” then be sure to try one of these ghost tours in Savannah.
+There are many ways to learn about the tragic tales of the supernatural, but none quite like the ghost tours in Savannah.
+There are tours that take guests around eerie city squares, cemeteries, hotels and restaurants.
+If the supernatural sites are something you want to see, then be sure to try one of these tours.

 Ghosts and Gravestones

 Hop aboard a black trolley and be whisked away into the dark night by Old Town Trolley’s Ghosts & Gravestones Frightseeing Tour.
 With a ghost host guiding the way, you’ll get to drive by the Colonial Park Cemetery, Mercer House, Sorrel-Weed House, Davenport House, Owens-Thomas House and The Pirates’ House.
-Also on this tour, guests get to stop at the Juliette Gordon Low Birthplace and the Perkins & Sons Ships Chandlery on River Street, where a 20-minute performance about the building awaits.
+Guests get to stop at the Juliette Gordon Low Birthplace and the Perkins & Sons Ships Chandlery on River Street, with a performance about the building.
 Tickets are $30 for adults and $12.50 for children for this one-hour-and-15-minute ride.
 For more information, call (866) 955-1674.

 Evening Haunted Trolley Tour

-Old Savannah Tours has its own evening trolley tour in which visitors can hear a different set of tales than those spoken during the day.
-During this uninterrupted 90-minute Evening Haunted Trolley Tour, guides will uncover the stories of Alice Reily, Nathaniel Green and Anna, while traveling around town.
-This trolley doesn’t stop at the different houses, but lets guests get a glimpse of them while cruising through Downtown Savannah.
+Old Savannah Tours has its own evening trolley tour, which has different set of tales than the day tour.
+During this 90-minute Evening Haunted Trolley Tour, guides uncover the stories of Alice Reily, Nathaniel Green and Anna.
+This trolley lets guests get a glimpse, while cruising through Downtown Savannah.
 Tickets are about $20.
 For more information, call (866) 374-8687.

 Sixth Sense World

-Sixth Sense World doesn’t just have a few haunted tours, they’ve got a whole line up which even includes walking tours of Bonaventure Cemetery and a ghost hunt.
-If you’d rather learn about the paranormal presence in Savannah than search it out, consider the 90-minute America’s Most Haunted City Tour or the two-hour Sixth Sense Savannah Tour, which takes guests to the Mercer House and the Old Candler Hospital.
-If you’re serious about the supernatural, then the two-hour, adults only Original Midnight Tour might just be the expedition for you, as it explores everything in the city’s history from exorcism to vampyres.
+Sixth Sense World doesn’t just have a few haunted tours, they’ve got a whole line up.
+These even include walking tours of Bonaventure Cemetery and a ghost hunt!
+If you’d rather learn about the paranormal presence in Savannah than search it out, consider Sixth Sense World.
+The 90-minute America’s Most Haunted City Tour or the two-hour Sixth Sense Savannah Tour takes guests to the Mercer House and the Old Candler Hospital.
+If you’re serious about the supernatural, then the two-hour, adults only Original Midnight Tour is for you.
+It explores everything in the city’s history from exorcism to vampyres.
 Tickets range from $15-$30.
 For more information, call (912) 292-0960.